bsappe/latin102/translation2.md

 9. William Faulkner’s novel As I lay dying takes its title from an English translation of a single word in Odyssey 11.424.
 In Greek, where participles function very differently from English but similarly to Latin, that word is a present active participle.
 Suggest one or more possible translations of Faulkner’s title into Latin. - moriens (present active participle)

 Translation:

-Deianira, Hercules' wife, was not able to cross the river, Evenus, and she asked the centaur Nessus, whose sons were Ixionis and Nubis,❌ for help.
+Deianira, Hercules' wife, was not able to cross the river, Evenus, and she asked the for help from Nessus who was the son of Ixionis and Nubis.

-He himself wished to rape Deinira, who was submitting in the River.❌
+He himself wished to rape Deinira, who was carried in the River itself.

-When Hercules came to this place and Deinira begged in tears for his help, he peirced Nessus by the arrow❌.
+When Hercules intervened and Deinira begged in tears for his help, he peirced Nessus with the arrows.

-When he was dying, he knew that the arrows had great power because they were soaked in Hydra Lerna and he gave his own blood which was a love potion❌ to Dienira.
+Hercules, while he knew that he was dying because the arrows had great power because they had been soaked in the poison of the Hydra of Lerna, gave his own blood that he had drawn out to Dienira and said that it was a love potion.